How Much Does a Cat Cost? A Small Price to Pay for Unconditional Love!

 A report published on ValuePenguin the average cost of cat health insurance is just $19 per month.
 This is based on data taken from top-level pet insurance companies.

-To further break the costs down, a younger cat or kitten cost $9-$16 per month, while older cats or those with pre-existing health concerns are higher at $25-$30 per month.
+To further break the costs down, a younger cat or kitten costs $9-$16 per month, while older cats or those with pre-existing health concerns are higher at $25-$30 per month.
 While you might consider saving money by not getting insurance for your cat or kitten, it really is vital.

 Regardless of your cat’s age, taking out insurance early is one of those things you can’t ignore.